The rescue of Peter in the words of his rescuer

 How can you help Peter

-Peter can’t stay in an apartment; For this reason they called Juliana’s Animal sanctuary, because it is the only safe place for farm animals.
-Peter traveled with his rescuer for more than 30 hours, to his final and safe destiny.
+Peter can’t stay in an apartment; For this reason they called Juliana’s Animal Sanctuary, because it is the only safe place for farm animals.
+Peter travelled with his rescuer for more than 30 hours, to his final and safe destiny.

 Noe Peter is part of our family and we’d like to have a sponsor for him, so we can give him the best food and care.